Brigandine

-A brigandine is a form of body armour from the Middle Ages.
-It is a garment typically made of heavy cloth, canvas, or leather, lined internally with small oblong steel plates riveted to the fabric, sometimes with a second layer of fabric on the inside.
+A brigandine (sometimes spelled "brigantine"), also called a brigander, is a form of body armour, in use from the late Middle Ages and up to the early modern era.
+It is a garment typically made of heavy cloth, canvas, or leather, featuring small oblong steel plates riveted to the fabric such that the fabric and rivets present on the outside, sometimes with a second layer of fabric on the inside.

 Origins

-Protective clothing and armour have been used by armies from earliest recorded history; the King James Version of the Bible (Jeremiah 46:4) translates the Hebrew סריון ÇiRYON or שריון SiRYoN "coat of mail" as "brigandine".
-Medieval brigandines were essentially a refinement of the earlier coat of plates, which developed in the late 12th century, typically of simpler construction with larger metal plates.
-This armour of Asian origin reached Europe after the Mongol invasion in 1240 that destroyed the Kievan Rus' and severely damaged the Kingdom of Hungary in 1241.
-The new armour became very popular first in Eastern Europe, especially in Hungary, towards the end of the 13th century and was adopted in western Europe several decades later.
+Protective clothing and armour have been used by armies from earliest recorded history; the King James Version of the Bible (Jeremiah 46:4) translates the Hebrew סריון, siryon or שריון, śiryon "coat of mail" as "brigandine".

+It is speculated that brigandine armour originated from Mongol-style lamellar armour known as khatanghu degel, which was a type of scale-lined fabric or felt coat.
+This type of armour was introduced to Eastern Europe, where they were adopted, possibly leading to the rise of brigandine armour in Europe during the 14th century.

-Later brigandines appeared towards the end of the 14th century, but survived beyond this transitional period between mail and plate, and came into even wider use in the 15th century, continuing into the 16th century.
+Medieval brigandines were essentially a refinement of the earlier coat of plates, which began appearing during the 13th century.
+These were typically of simpler construction with larger metal plates.Early brigandines appeared towards the end of the 14th century, but survived beyond this transitional period between mail and plate, and came into even wider use in the 15th century, continuing into the 16th century.
 15th-century brigandines are generally front-opening garments with the rivets arranged in triangular groups of three, while 16th-century brigandines generally have smaller plates with the rivets arranged in rows.

 The brigandine is sometimes confused with the haubergeon, while the name is often confused with the brigantine, a swift small sea vessel.

 Construction

-The form of the brigandine is essentially the same as the civilian doublet, though it is commonly sleeveless.
+The form of the brigandine is essentially the same as the civilian doublet but sleeveless; it features a wasp waisted silhouette with a slightly rounded chest.
 However, depictions of brigandines with sleeves are known.
 The small armour plates were sometimes riveted between two layers of stout cloth, or just to an outer layer.
 Unlike armour for the torso made from large plates, the brigandine was flexible, with a degree of movement between each of the overlapping plates.
 Many brigandines appear to have had larger, somewhat L-shaped plates over the central chest area.
 The rivets attaching the plates to the fabric were often decorated, being gilt, or of latten, and sometimes embossed with a design.
 The rivets were also often grouped to produce a repeating decorative pattern.
-In more expensive brigandines the outer layer of cloth was usually of velvet.
-The contrast between a richly dyed velvet cloth and gilded rivet heads must have been impressive and, unsurprisingly, such armour was popular with high-status individuals.
+In more expensive brigandines the outer layer of cloth was usually of silk.
+The contrast between a richly dyed silk cloth and gilded rivet heads must have been impressive and, unsurprisingly, such armour was popular with high-status individuals.

 Modern flak jackets and ballistic vests are based on the same principle.